-We have adopted a code of business conduct and ethics which applies to, among others, our senior officers, including our Chief Executive Officer, President and our Chief Financial Officer, as well as any of our other officers, directors and employees.
+We have adopted a code of business conduct and ethics which applies to, among others, our senior officers, including our Chief Executive Officer and President and our Chief Financial Officer, as well as any of our directors and employees.
 Our code of business conduct and ethics is available on our website at https://investors.surocap.com/corporate-governance.
-We will report any material amendments to or waivers of a required provision of our code of conduct and/or corporate governance guidelines on our website and/or in a Current Report on Form 8-K.
+We will report any material amendments to or waivers of a required provision of our code of conduct and/or corporate governance guidelines on our website and/or in a Current Report on Form 8-K filed with the SEC.